 - Cradle of Loneliness: "Be My Wife":Sometimes, you get so lonelySometimes, you get nowhereI've lived all over this worldI've lived in every place

 - Darker and Edgier: While not as eerie and antagonistic in tone as Station to Station, Low is far more dour, both musically and lyrically, with themes of isolation and alienation.

-- Distinct Single Album: The first side is made up of art-rock pieces, while the second is almost entirely instrumental.
+- Distinct Double Album: A single-album variant.
+The first side is made up of short art rock pieces, while the second is consists of lengthy ambient tracks that are almost entirely instrumental.

 - Downer Ending: "Subterraneans" is an eerie, subdued album closer intended to invoke the misery felt by those in East Berlin at the time; Bowie's saxophone was meant to reflect the city's memory of what it had been.

 - Drugs Are Bad: Low was inspired by Bowie's feelings about his cocaine use and especially trying to kick the habit.